YSmart/YSmart/readme.txt

 NATION|N_NATIONKEY:INTEGER|N_NAME:TEXT|N_REGIONKEY:INTEGER|N_COMMENT:TEXT

-The line describes the schema of table NATION that has four columns.
+The above line describes the schema of table NATION which has four columns.
 For example, the type of the first column N_NATIONKEY is INTEGER.

 We will extend the schema file format in the future version to allow more features, such as whether a column is the primary key or nullable.